Last updated by Nuala Williamson on 5th February 2026

-The Carabao Cup is one of the 'Big 3' domestic trophies up for grabs in the English football season.
-Taking place just past the midway point of the season, the cup offers teams the chance to secure some early silverware.
+The Carabao Cup is one of the ‘Big Three’ domestic trophies up for grabs in the English football season.
+Taking place just past the midway point of the campaign, the competition offers clubs the opportunity to secure early silverware and build momentum heading into the latter stages of the season.

 Buy Carabao Cup hospitality